Political status of Puerto Rico: Among Puerto Ricans

 Although Puerto Rico is an unincorporated territory of the United States classified as a commonwealth, many Puerto Ricans consider it to be a country in and of itself.
 In their book on American expansionism titled The Louisiana Purchase and American Expansion, 1803–1898, Sanford Levinson and Bartholomew H. Sparrow also determined that "Most Puerto Ricans consider themselves a distinct national group."
 They also observed that both Americans and Puerto Ricans see themselves as separate cultures—"even separate nationalities".

 At the local level, it has been observed that Puerto Ricans "consider themselves a territorially distinct national unit, a nation defined by its cultural distinctiveness".
-In recent plebiscites Puerto Ricans have not expressed themselves in favor of a political status with the intention of becoming a sovereign state, but the idea that Puerto Rico is a separate social, political and cultural entity from the United States has been repeatedly expressed.

 Position of U.S. political parties

-Both major United States political parties (Democratic and Republican) have expressed their support for the U.S. citizens in Puerto Rico to exercise their right to self-determination, with the Republican Party platform explicitly mentioning support for statehood and the Democratic Party platform expressing explicitly broader support for right to self-determination.
+Both major United States political parties (Democratic and Republican) have expressed their support for the U.S. citizens in Puerto Rico to exercise their right to self-determination.
+The 2024 Republican Party platform stated that Puerto Rico was of "vital importance to our National Security" and that the Party welcomed its "greater participation in all aspects of the political process."
+In 2024, the Republican party platform eliminated its explicit call for Puerto Rican statehood that had been on the platform for decades.
+The 2024 Democratic party platform pledged support for the Puerto Rico Status Act that would provide for a plebiscite to be held on November 2, 2025 to resolve Puerto Rico's political status.

 Controversies

-The U.S.–Puerto Rico relationship is a matter of debate.
-Some contend that the current political status of Puerto Rico, perhaps with enhancements, remains a viable option.
-Others argue that commonwealth status is or should be only a temporary fix to be resolved in favor of other solutions considered permanent, non-colonial, and non-territorial.
-Some contend that if independence is achieved, the close relationship with the United States could be continued through compact negotiations with the federal government.
-One element apparently shared by all discussants is that the people of Puerto Rico seek to attain full, democratic representation, notably through voting rights on national legislation to which they are subject.